- Assets: $112,916 (2011)

 The Sara Lee Foundation administered two principal Giving Programs:

 Through its Cultural Program, SLF directed at least 40% of its philanthropy each year to arts & culture organizations whose activities were geared toward “reaching Chicago’s diverse population.”
 While the Foundation did award some grants to major, world-renowned cultural institutions, its first priority was to help local, community-based groups specializing in music, dance, theater, visual arts, literature, media, performance art, public art, architecture, or culture and the humanities.
 In order to qualify for a grant, a group was required to demonstrate its commitment to “diversity,” meaning that a substantial proportion of its leaders and employees had be nonwhite.

-The Community Initiatives Program, meanwhile, focused on “issues related to hunger and homelessness, job skills, and developing the full potential of women in our society.”
+The Community Initiatives Program, meanwhile, focused on issues related to “hunger and homelessness, job skills, and developing the full potential of women in our society.”
 Virtually all grants made through this program were earmarked for social service organizations in Chicago that worked with “underserved populations of need.”
-Among the program’s main objectives was to fund groups whose aim was to “reduce the barriers to equal opportunity” that allegedly pervaded American society.
+One of the program’s main objectives was to fund groups whose aim was to “reduce the barriers to equal opportunity” that allegedly pervaded American society.

 Among the more noteworthy beneficiaries of Sara Lee Foundation grants were such groups as: the Mexican-American Legal Defense & Education Fund, the Ms. Foundation for Women, the NAACP Legal Defense & Education Fund, the National Urban League, and the Sierra Club Foundation.
 To view a list of additional noteworthy grantees of the Sara Lee Foundation, click here.

 SLF is no longer active.
 By 2012, it had no remaining assets.